NVIDIA/enroot/doc/cmd/start.md

 Mounts and environment variables can also be specified on the command line with `--mount` and `--env`.
 They follow the same format as described in [Image format (/etc/fstab)](../image-format.md) and [Image format (/etc/environment)](../image-format.md) with the exception that fstab fields are colon-separated.

+The `--net` option runs the container in a new network namespace with only the loopback interface available.

 ### Configuration script